ForkBench/Inseki-Core/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- [ ] Add a structure library for common project types
+- [ ] Add go routines for faster scanning
 - [ ] Add advanced filtering options for project discovery
 - [ ] Implement a graphical interface for easier interaction